 Born in Moscow in 1990, Lukas Geniušas started piano studies at the age of 5 at the preparatory department of F. Chopin Music College in Moscow, going on to graduate with top honours in 2008.

-He has appeared with numerous orchestras including the Hamburg Symphony, Duisburg Symphony, BBC Scottish Symphony, Kremerata Baltica, Katowice Radio and Warsaw Philharmonic.
-He has also collaborated with conductors such as Andrey Boreyko, Saulius Sondeckis, Dmitry Sitkovetsky, Antoni Wit, Roman Kofman and Dmitry Liss amongst others.
+He has appeared with numerous orchestras including the Hamburg Symphony, Duisburg Symphony, BBC Scottish Symphony, St Petersburg Philharmonic, Kremerata Baltica, Katowice Radio and Warsaw Philharmonic.
+He has also collaborated with conductors such as Yuri Temirkanov, Andrey Boreyko, Saulius Sondeckis, Dmitry Sitkovetsky, Antoni Wit, Roman Kofman and Dmitry Liss amongst others.
 His international career has already seen him perform at venues throughout the world, as well as at a number of prestigious festivals including the Rheingau, Ruhr and Lockenhaus Music Festivals.
-Highlights of the 2013-14 include concerts with the Frankfurter Museumsorchester at the Alte Oper, as well as his concerto debut at the Tonhalle Zurich.
-In recital, he will return to the Festival de La Roque d'Anthéron and make his Paris debut at the Salle Gaveau.
+Highlights of the 2014-15 season include concerts with the Trondheim Symphony Orchestra, Brandenburgisches Staatsorchester Frankfurt and a return to the Festival de la Roque d’Anthéron.
+In recital, he will appear at the Auditorium du Louvre in Paris and makes his London debut at the Wigmore Hall as well as giving recitals in Russia & South America.

 His musical interests are extensive and he explores a wide range of repertoire, from Baroque right up to works by contemporary composers.
 His repertoire spans from Beethoven Piano Concerti through to Hindemith’s ‘Ludus Tonalis’ Cycle, as well as a strong interest in Russian repertoire such as Tchaikovsky and Rachmaninov.